IriLrnr/ProjetoFinalJB/report/report.md

 In this last simulation, the number of species looks sigmoidal, but it explodes, and the positioning is still agglutinating, even if less, so problem not solved.

+To me, the most weird part is that the reproduction functions are very similar in what they do, but they output very different results.
+The `Reproduction` with the poisson distribution seems like a more classy option, but tbe results are worse in terms of curve shape and agglutination, and only better in population fluctiation and total number of species formed.

 Neither of the results are satisfactory enough, because they do not match what is expected by the model.
 Again, out of ideas…